The West Coast's most unusual B&B, on a beautiful wooden tall ship.

 The whole thing is a bit of an adventure: they pick you up in the yacht's tender from the bustling quayside of the island capital of Tobermory, whose famously bright-coloured buildings line the waterfront against a backdrop of high woodland hills.
 The town's bay holds the wreck of a supposedly treasure-filled Spanish galleon.
 Mull and the islands and seas around are chock-full of wildlife, from golden and sea eagles and many other species of birds, and even the occasional minke whale.
 Mull is also home to the magnificent Stevenson Way, and a host of satellite islands, including tiny Iona just a mile away, whose abbey has been an important place of pilgrimage for centuries.
-In short we couldn't think of a better or more unique place from which to explore this beautiful and fascinating corner of Scotland.
 And if you climb aboard for one of their cruises you can see even more of the Inner and Outer Hebrides.

 Have your say